lateralblast/guige/README.md

 I wrote this as I didn't want to have to fire up Cubic or a similar GUI tool to create an ISO.
 I wanted to be able to automate the process.

+This script also supports creating ISOs via docker for non Linux platforms.
+On Apple Silicon support for creating arm64 and amd64 is available by using the platform flag of docker.

 This method doesn't support the older preseed method (i.e. Ubuntu 18.04 or earlier).
 Preseed method could be added reasonably easily I expect, but I've only need for Ubuntu 20.04 or later.